Title

 • An EC meter

-The salinity of this mixture will be about 1.8 grams per liter, and the EC can be from 3,200 to 3,600 μS/cm, depending on the quality of the table salt.
-Now change the conversion factor on the EC meter to 0.76 (see chart above).
+The salinity of this solution will be about 1.8 grams per liter, and the EC can be from 3,200 to 3,600 μS/cm, depending on the quality of the table salt.
+Now, change the conversion factor on the EC meter to 0.76 for 2,650 mg/L TDS of natural water (see chart above).
 Set the mode on the EC meter to measure TDS.
-Insert the probe in the water and swirl gently.
+Insert the probe into the water and swirl gently.
+The reading on the EC meter should be between 2,400 and 2,700 mg/L. If the meter reads in parts per thousand (ppt), it should show 2.4 to 2.7.
+Make a new mixture each time you check the accuracy of the EC meter.

-Notice on the chart that the conversion factor doesn’t change much above 2,700 mg/l, so the calibrated EC meter now will provide reliable readings for natural water concentrations that are greater than 2,700 mg/l (ppm).
+Notice on the chart that the conversion factor doesn’t change much above 2,700 mg/L, so the calibrated EC meter now will provide reliable readings for natural water concentrations that are greater than 2,700 mg/L (ppm).

 Field Testing